No Plumbing Needed: DIY Composting Toilet Instructions (with urine divertor)

 How Do You Know the Humanure Is Safe?

-In order for human waste to be rendered into a safe substance, it must reach internal temperatures of 122F for at least one week.
+For human waste to be rendered into a safe substance, it must reach internal temperatures of 122F for at least one week.
 This will ensure that all pathogens are destroyed.
-There are compost thermometers which can check whether your pile is getting hot enough.
+There are compost thermometers that can check whether your pile is getting hot enough.

-If the compost pile isn’t reaching these temperatures, then you should let it cure on the heap for one full year.
-If the temperatures are low, then you’ll need to let it cure for a second year too.
+If the compost pile isn’t reaching these temperatures, you should let it cure on the heap for one year.
+If the temperatures are low, you’ll also need to let it cure for a second year.

 Improved DIY Composting Toilets Designs

-There are two things which make the store-bought compost toilets better than the basic DIY versions:
+Two things make the store-bought compost toilets better than the basic DIY versions:

-Obviously, you don’t want to be stirring a bucket of human waste mixed with straw.
+You don’t want to stir a bucket of human waste mixed with straw.
 However, it is actually pretty easy to make your own agitator.

-With a bit of technical know how, you can install a fan on your compost toilet vent.
+You can install a fan on your compost toilet vent with some technical know-how.
 Recycled computer fans work well for this.
 They use very little electricity and don’t make much noise.
 A video below shows how to do this.

 It’s also possible to make larger compost toilets where the waste is collected in a pit, such as shown below (based on a Clivus Moltrum design).